Brian-Magnuson/nico/docs/design/overview.md

 ```

 Like raw pointers, references can be dereferenced using the `^` operator.
-References are not automatically dereferenced in any context.
-You must always use the `^` operator to access the value:
+References are implicitly dereferenced in access and subscript expressions.
+For all other contexts, you must use the `^` operator to dereference the reference.
 ```
 let var x = 42
 let r: var&i32 = var&x